 Asymmetric is an imbalance, or unequal.
 Asymmetric returns. for example, is an asymmetric risk/reward profile: one that is imbalanced or skewed toward the upside than the downside.
 Investors prefer to capture more of the upside, less of the downside.

 Alpha is the excess return of the fund relative to the return of the benchmark index or an abnormal rate of return.
-The term alpha was derived by the academic theory “Capital Asset Pricing Model (CAPM).
+The term alpha was derived from the academic theory of “The Capital Asset Pricing Model (CAPM).